gardener/gardener/docs/extensions/provider-local.md

 Background: Typically, the `.status.{capacity,allocatable}` values are determined by the resources configured for the Docker daemon (see for example [this](https://docs.docker.com/desktop/mac/#resources) for Mac).
 Since many of the `Pod`s deployed by Gardener have quite high `.spec.resources.{requests,limits}`, the kind `Node`s easily get filled up and only a few `Pod`s can be scheduled (even if they barely consume any of their reserved resources).
-In order to improve the user experience, the controller submits an empty patch which triggers the "Node webhook" (see below section) in case the `.status.{capacity,allocatable}` values are not high enough.
+In order to improve the user experience, on startup/leader election the provider-local extension submits an empty patch which triggers the "Node webhook" (see below section).
 The webhook will increase the capacity of the `Node`s to allow all `Pod`s to be scheduled.

 #### Shoot